PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-08 13:39:52
+Last updated: 2024-04-08 13:40:26
-Random Quote: By what right does the wolf judge the lion?  -  Jaime Lannister
+Random Quote: I can bring you in warm, or I can bring you in cold. - Din Djarin